-We believe in Open Science
+We believe in open access

 Two publications are issued continuously by the Donner Institute: the publication series Scripta Instituti Donneriani Aboensis and the e-journal Approaching Religion.
 Currently, also the editorial activities of the journal Nordisk judaistik/Scandinavian Jewish Studies are tied to the institute.

 In order to guarantee the scholarly quality of our publications, all manuscripts are peer-reviewed by external experts before publication decisions are made.
-We follow the so-called golden model for open-access publishing, which means that our publications are freely available online, in their entirety, without embargo times, costs or demands concerning login or subscription.
+We follow the so-called golden model for open access publishing, which means that our publications are freely available online, in their entirety, without embargo times, costs or demands concerning login or subscription.
 Authors are not charged any publication fee for publishing with us.

 Co-operation with the publication platform Journal.fi